| Romans 9:18-21 states: "Therefore hath he mercy

 Christ's agreement with the Father to redeem His chosen ones

+dates back to eternity.
 Furthermore, election must be viewed as included in God's

 eternal decrees which were framed before the world began.